ChillFish8/media-player-oxide/README.md

 This project was mostly a test and a learning resource...

-Please be aware that this project is not really something I am planning to continue to maintain unless I need to use it or update it myself, I have a lot of other commitments going on already and don't really have the time to keep this library constantly up to date or add new features.
+Please be aware that this project is not really something I am planning to update with new features unless I have a use for them, I have a lot of other commitments going on already and don't really have the time to keep this library constantly up to date or add new features.

-If someone dedicated or the community wants to take over the project and continue to improve it you have my blessing :)
+If someone dedicated or the community wants to take over the project and continue to improve it you have my blessing :D

 ## Development

 This library dynamically links the libav* libraries, you can get a copy of them from the [FFmpeg-Builds](https://github.com/BtbN/FFmpeg-Builds) releases, just make sure to get the `shared` variants.

-By default, the system requires the `FFmpeg_INCLUDE_DIR` and `FFmpeg_PKG_CONFIG_PATH` set to compile, if you are working on the library itself or this repo, you can drop one of the aforementioned releases into a `./FFmpeg` folder and the `.cargo/config.toml` is pre-configured to specify the required env vars.
+By default, the system requires the `FFMPEG_INCLUDE_DIR` and `FFMPEG_PKG_CONFIG_PATH` set to compile, if you are working on the library itself or this repo, you can drop one of the aforementioned releases into a `./ffmpeg` folder and the `.cargo/config.toml` is pre-configured to specify the required env vars.

-You can also enable the `link-system-FFmpeg` or `link-vcpkg-FFmpeg` flag to link to the FFmpeg headers and libs available from the system or vcpkg respectively.
+You can also enable the `link-system-ffmpeg` or `link-vcpkg-ffmpeg` flag to link to the FFmpeg headers and libs available from the system or vcpkg respectively.

 ## How it works